-If a student fails an exam, the student will have one chance to retake and pass the exam during a subsequent regularly scheduled exam period.
-Both exams must be completed and passed by the end of the student's third year.
+As noted above, students who fail a qualifying exam will one additional chance to retake and pass the exam during a subsequent regularly scheduled exam period.
+Both qualifying exams must be completed and passed by the end of the student's third year.
+Students who fail an exam a second time will be dismissed from the graduate program.